helpcrunch/android-sdk-demo/README.md

 9. Click **"Finish"**

 ## Simple flow:
-A. Initialize HelpCrunch by calling the following in the oncreate() method of your application
+A. Initialize HelpCrunch by calling the following in the onCreate() method of your application
 ```java
  HelpCrunch.initialize(ORGANISATION, APP_ID, SECRET)
 ```